 - CCaTS has reviewed and approved your thesis

 You are responsible for identifying a date, time and location for your Final Oral Examination.
 You will need to schedule the room and attendees for a minimum of two hours.
 All of your TAC members must attend either in person or be connected in real time via video or teleconference.

 Due to the potential difficulty of scheduling your committee members, you are encouraged to schedule your date, time and location at least three to six months in advance.
 Please note: Each absent member counts as one "fail" vote.
 To pass, you must have three passing votes.

 After the public forum portion of your Final Oral Examination, your TAC will meet with you in a closed session for additional questions.
 You are then dismissed, and your TAC grades your examination.

 If you fail the Final Oral Examination, your TAC will recommend a course of remedial studies to be completed prior to retaking the exam.
 The Final Oral Examination may be taken no more than twice and must be retaken within six months.
 Failing the exam twice will result in dismissal from the Postdoctoral Master's Degree Program.

 Final thesis corrections

-After you pass the Final Oral Examination, your mentor must sign the Verification of Thesis Corrections form, indicating any recommended corrections of your thesis have been made.
+After you pass the Final Oral Examination, you and your mentor must sign the Thesis/Dissertation Publication Form, indicating that any recommended corrections to your thesis have been made.

-Mayo Clinic Graduate School of Biomedical Sciences will not certify completion of your degree requirements until your final thesis has been uploaded to the ProQuest website.
-Additional information is found on page 17 of the MCGSBS Thesis Guidelines document located on the Mayo Graduate School Forms intranet page (must be logged in to the Mayo network).
+Mayo Clinic Graduate School of Biomedical Sciences (MCGSBS) will not certify completion of your degree requirements until your final thesis has been uploaded to the ProQuest website.
+Additional information is found on page 19 of the MCGSBS Thesis Guidelines document, located on the school's Master's Forms intranet page (must be logged in to the Mayo Clinic network).